odwix/odwix.github.io/CustomMultiSelectListCtrl/README.md

 data = JSON of rows, compatible with Wix.
 Setting the rows will overwrite the current rows and clear the selections.

+A row data must include a 'id' field (just as it's forced by Wix's List) so you must generate, track and supply this id.
+A simple technique for generating a unique ID it to use a global counter variable that increases its value by 1 whenever a new item is created.

 #### Getting rows data
 It is impossible to just get data from the control since it's implemented in an IFrame.
 Your rows data must be kept and managed in your own code.